runpod/docs/docs/cli/projects/get-started.md

 In this step, you'll interact with your code by running a `curl` command to fetch the IP address from the development server.
 You'll learn how to include dependencies in your project and how to use the RunPod API to run your code.

-You might have noticed that the function to get an IP address uses a third-party dependency, `requests`.
+You might have noticed that the function to get an IP address uses a third-party dependency `requests`.
 This means by default it's not included in Python or the RunPod environment.

 To include this dependency, you need to add it to the `requirements.txt` file in the root of your project.